 \section{Introduction}

 \epigraph{I couldn’t reduce it to the freshman level.
-That means we really don’t understand it. }{ \emph{-- Richard Feynman}} \emph{``Learning from teachers (LfT)''} is a common pipeline in machine learning, especially in the realm of Large Language Models (LLMs).
-For example, knowledge distillation~\cite{minillm,ted,babyllama} and distillation via synthetic data~\cite{ho2022large,li2022explanations,phi3} focus on transferring the knowledge from teacher LLMs to student LLMs by letting teacher models \emph{teach} student models through token logits, features, and synthetic data~\cite{xu2024llmkdsurvey}.
+That means we really don’t understand it. }{ \emph{-- Richard Feynman}} ``\emph{Learning from teachers (LfT)}'' is a common pipeline in machine learning, especially in the realm of Large Language Models (LLMs).
+For example, knowledge distillation~\citep{minillm,ted,babyllama} and distillation via synthetic data~\citep{ho2022large,li2022explanations,phi3} focus on transferring the knowledge from teacher LLMs to student LLMs by letting teacher models \emph{teach} student models through token logits, features, or synthetic data~\citep{xu2024llmkdsurvey}.
 They become the go-to methods for closing the performance gap between open-source and proprietary LLMs, as well as for maintaining performance during model compression.

-In fact, in the human learning process, \emph{teaching not only benefits students but can also improve the teachers themselves}. ``\emph{Learning by teaching (LbT)}'', also known as the Feynman method of learning, is proven to facilitate human learning by helping to build more rigorous and clear knowledge~\cite{duran2017learning,roscoe2007understanding,roscoe2004influence,roscoe2008tutor,shahriar2021can,jin2023teach}. \cref{fig:lft-vs-lbt} illustrates the conceptual comparison of the LfT and LbT pipelines.
+In fact, in human learning, \emph{teaching not only benefits students but can also improve the teachers themselves}. ``\emph{Learning by teaching (LbT)}'', also known as the Feynman learning method, is proven to improve human learning by fostering rigorous and clear reasoning as well as knowledge building~\citep{gartner1971children,roscoe2004influence,roscoe2007understanding,roscoe2008tutor,biswas2005learning,duran2017learning,shahriar2021can,jin2023teach}. \cref{fig:lft-vs-lbt} illustrates the conceptual comparison of the LfT and LbT pipelines.

-Motivated by this insight, we want to ask: \emph{Can LLMs also learn by teaching?} As one can imagine, LbT could offer exciting opportunities for the models to \textit{continuously evolve} by teaching other (potentially weaker) models, rather than solely relying on human-produced data or stronger teacher models.
-More broadly, we hope that this exploration could provide insights into the possibility of using advanced techniques in education to improve LLMs.
+Motivated by this insight, in order to improve one of the most crucial abilities of LLMs -- the reasoning ability, we want to ask: \emph{Can LLMs also learn by teaching for better reasoning?} In addition to improving reasoning, as one can imagine, LbT could open exciting opportunities for the models to \textit{continuously evolve} by teaching other (potentially weaker) models, rather than solely relying on human-produced data or stronger teacher models.
+More broadly, we hope that this exploration could provide insights on borrowing advanced education techniques to improve LLMs~\citep{didolkar2024metacognitive,jin2024lft,opedal2024language}.